Welcome to informational website of SAOVA

 Stricter regulations need to be put in place to stop the breeding of dogs expressly for dog fighting.
 The general public needs to be made aware of the risks of advertising their dogs for re-homing in local newspapers, which is one of the main sources for fighting dog owners to get new stock.
 Puppy mills need to be stopped and those caught breeding for dog fighting need to face harsher penalties.

-Our aim is to prevent the ongoing cruel treatment of animals as a result of gambling/betting on animals.
-By bringing the truth out into the open we aim to educate the general public in our arguments against animal betting.
-The more people we can get interested in doing their part to prevent the further abuse of animals in the name of sport the better chance we have of saving these precious animals from a life of misery and death.
+Their aim is to prevent the ongoing cruel treatment of animals as a result of gambling/betting on animals.
+By bringing the truth out into the open they aim to educate the general public in their arguments against animal betting.
+The more people they can get interested in doing their part to prevent the further abuse of animals in the name of sport the better chance they have of saving these precious animals from a life of misery and death.